Technology-Snail/MySnail/README.md

 Shortly after the release of version 2.0, version 3.0 will be released.
 Version 3 will involve:
  - The ability to click and drag snails to other locations on the page
+ - The ability to create, customize, and save multiple snails to your profile
+ - The snails may not only be at the bottom of the page, but also on the walls and the ceiling! (optional; can be changed in settings)
- - MySnail Chat, so you can add other people with the extension to your friends list and you will be able to see their snail if you are on the same site (they can turn off this option for privacy reasons if they want).
-You can click your snail and an empty word bubble will appear above it that you can type in.
-Hit enter and your friends see the word bubble above your snail, so you can talk to each other through your snails!
+ - MySnail Chat, so you can add other people with the extension to your friends list and you will be able to see their snail if you are on the same site (you can turn off this option for privacy reasons if you want).
+When you hover over your snail, you will see a subtle semicircle of options around it.
+You can then click the word bubble icon and an empty word bubble will appear above it that you can type in.
+Hit enter and your friends will see the word bubble above your snail, so you can talk to each other through your snails!
 A simple but hilariously fun way to communicate, especially when collaborating on a project.
 (Technical note: _"On the same site" refers to the same domain, not an exact URL.  `earth.google.com` is separate from `mail.google.com`, but `earth.google.com/hello` is the same as `earth.google.com/hi` and `earth.google.com`._)
+ - MySnail Chat "stranger mode" (not activated by default, must be activated in settings); if enabled, see the snails of other people with this option enabled who are on the same website as you.
+Make new friends discussing the content of the website you are on, and visually see how popular some websites are (more snails = more people with the extension and stranger mode activated on this website).
  - An available pro plan, involving the following:
- - Have **multiple snails** at a time on a site!
+ - Activate **multiple snails** at once; get a little bit of unpredictability not knowing which one of your custom snails will appear on each page you open.
- - **Customize and save** multiple snails, with all your snails synced across Chrome!
  - The snails may have discoidal shells (like all of them have now) _OR_ **turret shells**, so you can have a greater variety of snail types!
- - The snails may not only be at the bottom of the page but also **on the walls and the ceiling**! (optional)
- - ***More!*** (_TBD, potentially AI stuff...._)
+ - Snails are not only fun, but are also a **convenient productivity tool**!
+When you hover your cursor over the snail, you will see a subtle semicircle of options around it.
+In addition to the aforementioned chat option, having the pro plan will unlock a scientific calculator, a notepad, a thesaurus, and a dictonary!
+Each of these appears in a convenient, resizeable, draggable popup on the website you are on.

 <br>